 - The series consists of five modules focusing on foundational aspects of academic assessment and continuous improvement.

-- Each module entails two weeks of asynchronous online material, with a corresponding 1.5 hour synchronous session for collaborative discussion and hands-on application (either virtual or face-to-face).
+- Each module includes two weeks of asynchronous online material, with a corresponding 1-hour synchronous online session for collaborative discussion and hands-on application.

-- Participants who complete one module will earn a professional badge.
-Participants who complete the full series will earn the Assessment Foundations badge.
+- Participants who complete one module will earn a professional badge for the module.
+Participants who complete the full series will earn the Assessment Foundations digital certificate.